Social media marketing can help you build engaged audiences where your customers and target audience already spend their time.

 Shots of your product being used

-While it's great to have several content formats to add variety to your social media marketing mix, even one proven content archetype can do wonders for growing your audience if published consistently.
+While it's great to have several content formats to add variety to your social media marketing mix, even one proven content format, published consistently, can do wonders for growing your audience.

-Letterfolk's Instagram is a great example of how developing a theme through what you post can make social media publishing less work in the long-run without sacrificing engagement.
-Nearly all of their posts feature the same premise: an interior shot of their flagship letter boards sporting a relatable quote.
+Letterfolk's Instagram is a great example of how developing a theme through what you post can make social media publishing less work in the long run, without sacrificing engagement.
+Nearly all of its posts feature the same premise: a shot of its bestselling products being used in people's lives.

-They can succeed with this strategy because each post helps them achieve several of their goals at once, namely:
+It can succeed with this strategy because each post helps it achieve several of its goals at once, namely:

 - Create high-level engagement with relatable quotes.

 - Grow a following through an account with a clear and consistent premise.

 - Drive sales by showing off the product in action.